Arcyptera fusca: Distribution

 This species is native of the steppes of Central Asia, but it is nowadays present in most of Europe, in eastern Palearctic realm, and in the Near East (the Pyrenees, the Alps, the Carpathians, the Caucasus and Siberia).

 Habitat

 They can be encountered in the alpine dry meadows, glades, heath, mountain pastures and grasslands, at an elevation up to 1000 m above sea level.

 Description

 Arcyptera fusca can reach a body length of 22–35 mm in males, while females reach a length of 29–44 mm.
-These medium-sized grasshopper are characterized by a significant sexual dimorphism.
+These medium-sized grasshoppers are characterized by a significant sexual dimorphism.
 Males have developed functional wings (oft 20–27.3 mm covering the abdomen, while females have rudimentary wings (of 12.3–20.1 mm), shorter than abdomen and unfit for flight (brachyptery).
 The basic body color is ocher or yellow-green, with dark markings.
 The hind tibiae have a characteristic bright red color that extended to the inner face of femora.
 The knees are black, surrounded by a white band.